Twenty-five years shaping

 Michael is available to be briefed to provide the legal direction needed to manage a data breach response correctly from the first hour.
 This includes establishing privilege over the investigation, advising instructing solicitors on notification obligations, assessing litigation risk, and ensuring that every step taken in the critical early period is defensible if the matter proceeds to court or regulatory investigation.

-Cybersecurity & Incident Response
+Cybersecurity and Incident Response

 Working with instructing solicitors, Michael can assist in coordinating specialist cybersecurity and data incident response teams, ensuring the technical investigation is conducted under legal direction from the outset.
 Privilege is preserved, and forensic findings are framed for regulatory and litigation purposes from the first moment.

-Regulatory Proceedings & OAIC Strategy
+Regulatory Proceedings and OAIC Strategy

 Michael has developed deep knowledge of how privacy regulators investigate and determine matters across 25 years of privacy law practice and authorship of the seminal texts in the field.
 He is available to be briefed to provide strategic advice and advocacy in OAIC investigations and regulatory proceedings.